sanketshreeemal/react-tenant/paths/database-structure-instructions.md

 2. **Add Rent Entry Form – Enhancements:**

    - **Process Flow:**
      - **Step 1:** User clicks the **"Add Rent Entry"** button (located at the top left) to open the form.
+If there are no entries, there is a message and button at the center of the page inviting the user to add their first rent entry.
      - **Step 2:**
-       - **Unit Number Field:** Provide a dropdown populated by querying the `rental-inventory` collection.
+       - **Unit Number Field:** Provide a dropdown populated by querying the `leases` collection and filter only by those leases that are active.
+The drop down should be the unit number followed by the name of the tenant on file for that lease.
-       - **Auto-Populate:** Once a unit is selected, query the `lease` collection in Firebase for the active lease to auto-fill:
+       - **Auto-Populate:** Once a unit is selected, query the `leases` collection in Firebase for the active lease to auto-fill:
-         - Tenant Name
+         - Tenant Name (Tenant Name on File)
-         - Expected Rent
+         - Expected Rent (Rent Amount on File)
-         - Bank Details
+         - Bank Details (Bank Details on File)
-         - Unit Owner information
+         - Unit Owner information (Owner Details on File)
      - **Step 3:** Additional Form Fields for User Input:
        - **Rental Period:** Dropdown listing month-year values from 4 months before to 4 months after the current month.
-       - **Rent Received:** (Currency/Number)
+       - **Rent Collected:** (Number)
        - **Rent Paid Date:** (Date)
        - **Comments:** (String)
      - **Step 4:** Validate all inputs on submission.
 On success, redirect the user back to the Rent Collection tab with an updated table view.
-   - **AI Agent Implementation Note:**
-     - Some form fields may already exist; identify any missing fields and integrate the process logic.
-     - Consult relevant design and process documents to fill in any missing pieces.

 ---
+## Phase 6: Backend Data Management

-## Phase 6: Build Process, Testing, and Deployment
+## Phase 7: Build Process, Testing, and Deployment

 1. **Local Build & CI/CD Pipeline:**
    - Set up a local development environment mirroring production.